TigersUniverse/Hypernex.Docs/docs/engine-api/audio/index.md

-GetPosition | float | Gets the position property of an AudioSource SetPosition | void | Sets the position property of an AudioSource GetLength | float | Gets the length property of an AudioSource's clip
+GetPosition | float | Gets the position property of an AudioSource SetPosition | void | Sets the position property of an AudioSource GetLength | float | Gets the length property of an AudioSource's clip LoadFromCobalt | void | Loads data from a [CobaltDownload](./../cobaltdownload/index.md) to an AudioSource